 - Keep work comments positive.
 Regardless of the platform you frequent, negative comments about work are simply inappropriate and can harm your professional reputation.

-Elizabeth Rock is a social media and member engagement specialist for the AICPA.
+Elizabeth Rock is a social media and member engagement manager for the AICPA.

 The Edge e-newsletter, is dedicated to providing tips and tools of interest to young professionals, including articles on building career resiliency, networking for success, and de-prioritizing the immediate to focus on the important.
 Watch for it in your inbox.
 Subscribe now.